 For questions, please email Jan Wagner, Library Associate for Maps, at email@example.com.

 The Geology Library is located on the first floor of Orton Hall and houses books and journals covering geochemistry, physical geography, geology, geomorphology, geophysics, hydrology, meteorology, mineralogy, physical oceanography, paleontology, paleobotany, paleozoology, petrology, polar studies, pollution, and soils.

 More than 200,000 geologic and topographic maps of the U.S. and world are also available in the Geology Library.
-You can find out more information about these map collections here.

 For questions, please email Patti Dittoe, Library Associate for Geology, at firstname.lastname@example.org.